Shift Your Perspective on How Bible Study Looks

 But here's the thing...

 Think of your house.
 It doesn't matter when you clean, just so long as you are cleaning.
-It doesn't matter what system you set up or how you clean.
-But when you stop cleaning, the house will slowly become quite messy and chaotic.
+It doesn't matter what system you set up or how you clean, as long as you're using a system and truly working it.
+When you stop cleaning and fail to use the system, the house will slowly become quite messy and chaotic.
 It will be noisy and become cluttered.
 It will be harder to find things, and keep the dirt up when there is stuff all over.
-You will find it's harder to walk because there is stuff all over the floor.
+You will find it's harder to walk because there are items all over the floor.

 What lies are you battling regarding your own need to be in God's word?